 Something to be aware of: If you have recently purchased a vehicle, and are not yet registered as the owner, you can only apply for a SORN via the post.
 You can however, request an official start date for the document by including the 16 digit number attached to the vehicle tax reminder letter, also known as the V11.

-IMPORTANT: Be sure that your name and address are correct on the V5C (log book) document, this can cause you an extreme headache if details are incorrect.
+IMPORTANT: Be sure that your name and address are correct on the V5C (log book) document.

 Should the address in your log book be inaccurate, then this is how to rectify that problem.